ljvmiranda921/ljvmiranda921.github.io/research/index.md

 permalink: /research/
 ---

-I'm broadly interested in building equitable language technologies in the presence of severe constraints&mdash; such as the lack of data or compute.
+I'm broadly interested in data-centric approaches in building equitable language technologies for all.
-My current research interests are **low-resource and multilingual NLP**, **efficient NLP**, and **corpus linguistics**.
+My work spans topics such as **low-resource and multilingual NLP**, **language model adaptation**, and **data-centric AI**.

 You can also check my [Google Scholar](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) and